A Sports Car EV?

 With the MX-5e we have spent a lot of time getting the instruments and controls right, to provide an intuitive and great user experience, with manual buttons and switches to hand.
 None of the main functions require a touch screen to operate.
 This includes instant and linear throttle response, with a throttle pedal that is well positioned and enables fine control.

 We are implementing personalised driving profile for each driver profile.
-These allow the MX-5e character to be changed to meet your current needs.
-Sometimes you need a relaxing driving experience and sometimes you want something sporty.
+These allow the MX-5e character to be changed to meet each driver's needs.
+Sometimes you just need a relaxing driving experience and sometimes you want something more sporty.

 Gears

 We hear a lot of people say that it can't be a proper sports car if it doesn't have a manual gear lever/shift.
-Our view is that a gearbox is only there to overcome the limitations of the internal combustion engine, especially the narrow power band and lack of torque at lower revs.
+Our view is that a gearbox is only present to overcome the limitations of the internal combustion engine, specifically the narrow power band and lack of torque at lower revs.

 With the MX-5e we have designed the transmission to be a perfect balance between acceleration and top speed.
 The instant throttle response and torque is perfect for UK twisty B-roads.
 Maximum torque is instantly available on the exiting corners and fine throttle control through corners is possible, without having to worry about changing gear.
 Similarly, EVs are great at handling rapid changes in elevation whilst allowing the driver to focus on the road ahead.